peida2015/SciTwits-Proposal/README.md

 - [ ] Submit Twits about a project
 - [ ] View number of followers
 - [ ] Follow projects
-- [ ] For all users (without logging in), see a heatmap of research similar to StockTwits's

 NB: Heatmap will be generated using data from user Followings or PLoS Article Level Metric (ALM) API and graphing capabilities of Highcharts JS charting library.